PJ-Oscheh/Mastermind/README.md

 The first thing I thought about before touching the keyboard was how to organize this project.
 For most projects of certain complexity, I opt for an object-oriented approach.
-However, since this project was a relatively simple command-line application, I opted instead to follow a procedural approach, organizing the code across different methods in the `Program.cs` file in an effort to not "over-engineer" the code.
+However, since this project was a relatively simple command line application, I opted instead to follow a procedural approach, organizing the code across different methods in the `Program.cs` file in an effort to not "over-engineer" the code.